Bosnia & Herzegovina

 - University/Post-Secondary Institution

 Fulbright ETAs are advised to be flexible regarding the geographic location of their potential placement.
-In Bosnia and Herzegovina placements are provided for and secured by the Embassy with partnering Faculty of Islamic Studies, University of Sarajevo and Faculty of Philology, University of Banja Luka.
-If they experience any problems, Fulbright ETAs must alert their point of contact at the Embassy accordingly.
-All discussions and feedback about the Fulbright ETA placement should start with the Embassy.
+All Fulbright ETA placements are secured by the U.S. Embassy in Bosnia and Herzegovina.
+Placements are usually at the Faculty of Islamic Studies at the University of Sarajevo and the Faculty of Philology at the University of Banja Luka.
+All communication and feedback about Fulbright ETA placements in Bosnia and Herzegovina should be directed to the United States Embassy.

 Placement Locations